Behavioral Segmentation to Improve Marketing

 Furthermore, this report also explained that the main reason why these companies fail is that they haven’t moved further from the traditional customer segmentation approaches.
 And doing this without leveraging the breadth of customer data as well as advanced analytics techniques available today will be detrimental to their business.

 Admittedly, our habits, backgrounds, and emotions play pivotal roles in our behaviors.
 Many people are fond of some daily practices that they engage in day in day out.
+Understand these behavioral patterns and targeting audience behavior is what garners the best results.

 For instance, a coffee addict simply understands the impulse and everyday requisite associated with that morning ritual.
 Similarly, in marketing, we would be interested in understanding our ideal metaphorical daily coffee drinkers, and of course, we want to clear them out from those who consume at regular intervals.